cyvorsec/TryHackMe/Lookup CTF/TryHackMe Lookup Walkthrough.md

 ![](Images/elfinder.png)

-I use “Dark reader” extension for Firefox, so everyrhing in dark mode, to save my eyes... :) As you can see on the screenshot, we are now on different subdomain, so add it to ***/etc/hosts*** file.
+I use “Dark reader” extension for Firefox, so everyrhing is in dark mode, to save my eyes... :) As you can see on the screenshot, we are now on different subdomain, so add it to ***/etc/hosts*** file.

 The next thing we would look for is ***program name and version number***, so we can search for exploit.
 We can see there is a nice icon with question mark...

 ![](Images/version.png)

-We got the valuable info:  ***elFinder, Version: 2.1.47*** Before we continue, we can try SSH connection with these credentials, if the password is re-used on the system...
+We got the valuable info:  ***elFinder, Version: 2.1.47***.
+Before we continue, we can try SSH connection with these credentials, if the password is re-used on the system...
 This is an easy machine, but not that easy... :)

 # 2. Exploitation